 The sort step in 5S can typically be broken down into five different sections.
 Cleaning, classifying, ownership, tagging, and recycling or reassignment.
 Learning how each of these concepts can be applied in a given facility can help ensure you get the most out of any 5S program.

 Cleaning the Facility

-The first thing that should be done as part of the sort process is to clean up the facility.
-More specifically, employees from each work station should be required to clean up that part of the facility.
+The first thing that should be done as part of the sorting process is to clean up the facility.
+More specifically, employees from each workstation should be required to clean up that part of the facility.
 Getting rid of extra papers, putting away tools, clearing off dust and debris, removing oil or grease, properly disposing of scrap, and other similar things should all be considered part of the clean step in 5S.

 Many people question this step because they feel that the workplace is always going to be dirty.
 Construction sites, for example, will have sawdust and other items spread out due to the work that is being done.
 While it is true that a construction site is never going to be as clean as a surgical suite, that doesn’t mean that cleaning and sorting the area doesn’t need to be done.

-Removing sawdust from an area, for example, not only helps to keep the area looking nicer, but it also reduces the risk of fires, slips and falls, and much more.
-No matter the environment, cleaning and sorting is very important for improving safety and efficiency.
+Removing sawdust from an area, for example, not only helps to keep the area looking nicer, but also reduces the risk of fires, slips and falls, and much more.
+No matter the environment, cleaning and sorting are very important for improving safety and efficiency.

 Classifying Each Item